ARM-software/developer/documentation/docker-guide/setup.md

 - The Stable channel gives you latest releases for general availability.
 - The Test channel gives pre-releases that are ready for testing before general availability (GA).
 Replace get.docker.com with test.docker.com below to get the test version.

+### Install Docker
+Let's proceed now with the installation of Docker.
+The Docker for Linux install procedure covers a majority of the target devices.

 ### Docker for Linux install procedure